-Whether your floors are oak, maple, ash, or beech, cleaning wood floors is about as simple as it gets.
+Whether your hardwood floors are oak, maple, ash, or beech, cleaning them is as safe and straightforward as it gets.

-These tips for cleaning wood floors will help ensure they withstand the abuse of daily family life and still look lustrous for years to come.
+These cleaning tips for wood floors can help ensure yours look lustrous for years to come.

-Here's how to protect hardwood floors from scratches and other damage:
+Here's how to protect your wood floor from scratches and other damage:

-- Put welcome mats at doors to catch the dirt before you track it in.
-Or better yet, make the house a no shoe zone.
-High heel exert up to 8,000 pounds of pressure per square inch on the floors.
+- Put welcome mats at doors to catch the dirt before it gets tracked in.
+Or better yet, make the house a no-shoe zone.
+High heels exert up to 8,000 pounds of pressure per square inch on the floors.
 (Not to mention what they do to the female foot.)

-- Protect flooring in heavy traffic areas with area rugs.
+- Protect flooring in high traffic areas with area rugs.

-- Put gliders on chairs, and coasters or felt under all furniture that sits directly on hardwood floors.
+- Put gliders on chairs, and coasters or felt under all furniture that sits directly on wood floors.
 Otherwise, the furniture could scratch or dent the wood.
-Put rubber cups or an area rug under heavy furniture such as pianos.
+Put rubber cups or an area rug under heavy furniture, such as pianos.

 - Vacuum or sweep frequently.
 Use a soft brush attachment on your vacuum.
 Grinding in dirt and grime will ruin a finish fast.

 - Choose and use products wisely.
 Use only the products recommended by the manufacturer.
-Oil or wax based products or ammonia cleanser could damage the shine on urethane finished.
+Oil or wax-based products or ammonia cleansers could damage the factory shine on urethane finishes.

 - Avoid sunlight, which can change the color of the flooring.
 (Cherry gets darker, for example.)
-Close your blinds or curtains during the day when you're not using the room.
+Close your shades or curtains during the day when you are not using the room.
 Also, move furniture and area rugs around occasionally to avoid uneven coloration.